daniache/caesar-cipher/README.md

 1. Run the code in a Python environment:

     - Open a terminal or IDE (such as VS Code or PyCharm).
-    - Copy and paste the code into a Python file OR download it from the folder ""
+    - Copy and paste the code into a Python file OR download it from the folder "ceaser-cipher"
     - Run the file using the command: python name_of_the_file.py

    If you are using an IDE, simply open it within the IDE through the File Menu.